What is cannabis/marijuana?

 The amount of fines you have to pay sometimes depends on how many times you've been caught possessing cannabis before.
 Some areas increase the amount you have to pay for your first, second, and third offense.
 Some areas adjust the amount of the fine based on how much cannabis you possessed.
 The more cannabis in your possession, the higher the fine.
 Most local fines don't go higher than $750.

-The police will take any cannabis or paraphernalia they find, regardless of whether you were charged with a criminal or civil offense.
+The police will take any cannabis or paraphernalia they find.
+It does not matter whether or not you were charged with a criminal or civil offense.

 Personal amounts of cannabis